alct/social-stats/README.md

 # Social Stats

-_Social stats is an handy tool that logs stats from various social networks and displays it in an ergonomic web interface.
+_Social stats is a handy tool that logs stats from various social networks and displays it in an ergonomic web interface.
 It is API-independant which means that you can gather information about any account, don't need to provide credentials and won't have to deal with API updates and/or restrictions._

 Current Version: **0.5**